 Parents are responsible for notifying the school nurse of any changes in their child’s health or medical condition.

 All absences are classified as legal or illegal (unexcused).
 After three days of illegal absences in any school year, a notice will be sent to the parent/guardian.
-Any illegal absences after this notice has been issued will be cause for prosecution according to the Pennsylvania School Code.
+Any illegal absences after this notice have been issued will be cause for prosecution according to the Pennsylvania School Code.
 When a pupil is absent from school for three or more consecutive days, a doctor’s statement (covering all days absent) giving the reason for the absence must be submitted to the main office.
 When a pupil is absent for a total of ten or more days of school, a doctor’s statement must be submitted for any additional absences or tardies.
 Failure to comply will result in the absence being classified as illegal.

 Compulsory Attendance Law Enforcement